egorkaway/hylia_4_weather/src/posts/where-do-tsunamis-come-from.md

 ---
 date: 2020-09-07
-title: Where do tsunamis come from?
+title: Where Do Tsunamis Come From?
 tags:
 - sea
 - tsunami